G. H. Hardy

 Godfrey Harold Hardy FRS (7 February 1877 – 1 December 1947) was an English mathematician, known for his achievements in number theory and mathematical analysis.
 In biology, he is known for the Hardy–Weinberg principle, a basic principle of population genetics.

-G. H. Hardy is usually known by those outside the field of mathematics for his 1940 essay A Mathematician's Apology, often considered one of the best insights into the mind of a working mathematician written for the layperson.
+Hardy is famed for his 1940 essay A Mathematician's Apology, often considered one of the best insights into the mind of a working mathematician written for the layperson.
+The novelist Graham Greene ranked it with the notebooks of Henry James as "the best account of what it was like to be a creative artist."